 The pandemic also highlighted the need for rigorous mathematics tutoring programs.
 With funding from Abell Foundation, the University of Maryland Baltimore County (UMBC) Reach Together Tutoring Program (RTTP) launched in fall 2021 to provide high-dosage mathematics tutoring for 350 students across four schools in South Baltimore.

 UMBC RTTP seeks to improve mathematics skills by utilizing research-based best practices to provide, personalized small group math instruction to students.
 The program recruits UMBC students to serve as mentor-tutors, pays them $18 per hour, and tasks them with increasing student achievement in 1:1 or 1:2 tutoring sessions.
 Tutors meet with students twice a week for two 45-minute sessions during the regular school day.
 Initial outcomes have been very promising.
 Participating students have demonstrated growth in percentile rank from 4.994 to 7.522 from beginning of the year to middle of the year on the iReady assessment.
 When compared to the control group, which saw a percentile rank decrease of 0.52, participating students saw an estimated treatment growth of +2.477 percentiles.

-Photos courtesy of the UMBC Reach Together Tutoring Program.
+Header photo and above chart courtesy of the UMBC Reach Together Tutoring Program.